Estimated time: 15 min

 • Processes to follow at the end of the day to keep the workspaces free of sensitive data.

-• Management of filing cabinets or other physical data shield mechanisms.
+• Management of filing cabinets or other physical data protection mechanisms.

 • Management of furniture keys and safety boxes.